 Welcome to the website for the Altac Project at the University of North Carolina at Chapel Hill.
 We are proud to have had aspects of our work supported from 2013-16 by UNC’s Institute for the Arts and Humanities and Carolina Seminars Program.

 PLEASE NOTE: The UNC-Chapel Hill Altac Project was discontinued in August 2016 due to the departure from the university of three of its co-conveners, Dr. Donna Bickford, Dr. Stewart Varner, and Dr. Anne Whisnant.
 We leave the site active here as an archive of our work.
+As of 2019, you can reach Dr. Anne Whisnant at Duke University, where she directs the Graduate Liberal Studies program.

 What is “Altac,” and Why a UNC Altac Project?